-The Institute of Contemporary Art is Boston’s newest major museum along the waterfront.
-On Saturday mornings, it offers a fantastic family program of children’s crafts.
-Adults are admitted free when accompanied by kids, too, making this a no brainer if you find yourself downtown on a Saturday.
+The Institute of Contemporary Art is Boston’s beautiful museum along the waterfront.
+On the last Saturday of the month, ICA offers a fantastic family program of children’s crafts.
+Adults are admitted free when accompanied by kids, making this a no brainer if you find yourself downtown on a Saturday.

 3. Charles Street

 4. Boston Common and Boston Public Garden

 Boston Common and Boston Public Garden are a must do, and provide seasonal activities and a charming walk in what is much like the Central Park of Boston.
 The Common offers an ice-skating rink in the winter months at the Frog Pond, which becomes a massive wading pool in the summer time next to a carousel.
 There is also a playground at the Northeastern corner approaching the gold-domed State House of Massachusetts.

 Boston Public Garden is the site of the Swan Boat Rides and a bronze sculptural installation paying homage to the classic Make Way for Ducklings.
 Both should be on your Boston vacation photo bucket list.
 The Public Garden’s entrance faces the beginning of Commonwealth Avenue along Arlington Street.
 There are many performers and balloon artists scattered around the garden in good weather, and you’ll catch both locals and tourists pushing strollers and setting up picnics.